tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * To prevent this kind of thing from occurring, programmers will often want to create a column that automatically populates each new row with unique data.
 This allows them to select and modify that row more easily.

-Remove the `customer` table by running the following line of code:
+Remove the `customer` table by running the `DROP TABLE` statement.
+As the name suggests, the `DROP TABLE` statement "drops" or deletes a table.

  ```sql
  -- Delete the table "customer"